 Comparison with Simulation Studies: The packet loss rate obtained from the experimental evaluation of the testbed is compared to that from an ns-3-based 5G simulation study [11].
 The testbed demonstrates a significantly lower packet loss of 0.45% compared to the 2.7% observed in the simulation under similar conditions.
 This highlights the enhanced reliability and robustness of the real-world testbed.
-The empirical results are a valuable benchmark, illustrating how simulations align with real-world system behavior, as in Table 3.
+The empirical results serve as a valuable benchmark, illustrating how simulations align with real-world system behavior, as illustrated in Figure 8 and Table 2.

-TABLE 3: Comparison of Simulation and Real-World Test Metrics for 5G Standalone Network
+TABLE 2: Comparison of Simulation and Real-World Test Metrics for 5G Standalone Network